ChithMa/NextStep_Porject/README.md

 To log in as a Student, you must first register using the registration form.

-# On the login page, click the “Register here” link
+On the login page, click the “Register here” link.
-# Fill the details along with your CV and create your student account
+Fill the details along with your CV and create your student account.
-# After registration, you can log in using your new credentials
+After registration, you can log in using your new credentials.